MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/queryweakconsistencypolicy.md

 ---
 # Query weak consistency policy

-The query weak consistency policy is a cluster-level policy object to configure the [weak consistency](../concepts/queryconsistency.md) service.
+The query weak consistency policy is a cluster-level policy object that configures the [weak consistency](../concepts/queryconsistency.md) service.

 ## The policy object